peopledoc/layout-linter/README.md

   hasErrors: /* a boolean indicating whether errors were found or not */

   log: /*
-        an array of objects, each object consisting of a string, indicating the problematic element, and array of error messages for that element
+        an array of objects, each object consisting of:
+          - a string, indicating the problematic element,
+          - an array of error messages for that element

         e.g.  [{
                 element: '<p class="this"></p>',